Dalkeri/DamienRebeloDacosta_P7_backend/README.md

 ## Project setup
-Uou'll need npm so you can install everything needed with this command
+You'll need npm so you can install everything needed with this command
 ```
 npm install
 ```